 Check out Australia Zoo’s Giraffes!

 Keep your eyes peeled for our ginormous giraffes right here at Australia Zoo.
-These tall mammals can be spotted while they forage and roam amongst the zebras and rhinos on our very own African Savannah!
+These tall mammals can be spotted while they forage and roam amongst the zebras and rhinos on our very own African savanna!

 There is one species and nine subspecies of giraffe, all of which are found throughout 15 African countries, roaming the open, grassy plains.
 They are very social creatures and are often spotted in groups – called towers.
-Known as the skyscrapers of the African savannah, a fully grown male could grow to be almost six metres tall!
+Known as the skyscrapers of the African savanna, a fully grown male could grow to be almost six metres tall!
 Strewth that’s high!

 Giraffe are considered to be vulnerable and are a species truly in need of our support.
 Unfortunately, humans are one of the greatest threats to the survival of giraffe.
 Habitat destruction, fragmentation and poaching are to blame.

 4.3 - 5.5 metres

 680 - 1,350 kilograms